 On May 17, 2005, in accordance with the terms of the Company's 1999 Equity Incentive Plan, the Company granted to certain employees of the Company options to purchase 289,000 shares of the Company's common stock.
 The exercise price for these options is equal to \$.80.
 Each option granted will expire and terminate, if not exercised sooner, upon the earlier to occur of (a) 30 days after termination of the employee's employment with the Company or (b) the fifth anniversary of the date of grant.
 The Company relied on Section 4(2) of the Securities Act of 1933 and Rule 701 as the basis for its exemption from registration.
 On October 26, 2005, the Company issued an option to acquire 10,000 shares of common stock to Allen Moore, a member of the Company's Advisory Committee.
 The exercise price of the option is \$.48 per share, one-half of the option is exercisable immediately and one-half becomes exercisable on the first anniversary of the grant date.
 The option expires on October 26, 2010.
-The Company relied on Section 4(2) of the Securities Act of 1933 as the basis for its exemption from registration of the option is exercised to a section 4(2) as the source.
+The Company relied on Section 4(2) of the Securities Act of 1933 as the basis for its exemption from registration of this issuance.